 The selector of cabinets is most usually the PM or president, though sometimes parties get involved.
 Her job is to put together a collective, the cabinet.
 Individual ministers are appointed to that team not just because of individual qualifications but also because they add something to that collective endeavour.
 What constitutes merit, therefore, also varies individual by individual.

-Initial findings from our research on cabinet appointments in nine democracies points to the following qualification criteria which could count as ‘merit’:
+Initial findings from our in nine democracies points to the following qualification criteria which could count as ‘merit’:

 Policy expertise.
 Your merit is that you have specific policy expertise or a professional qualification (e.g. a Law degree) deemed necessary to master a ministerial portfolio.
 This type of merit is said to be more relevant in presidential democracies and ‘specialist’ parliamentary democracies such as the Netherlands.